 Volusion is an ASP-based platform.
 That is development jargon for what programming framework the software is built on.
 And normally I wouldn’t call that out except for the fact that anyone who has worked in SEO for a while knows that ASP usually produces websites extremely unfriendly for SEO.

 And yet, that isn’t the case for Volusion.
 It has some SEO risks to avoid (especially duplicate homepages and improperly implemented HTTPS redirects), but overall Volusion has a robust SEO feature set and is technically solid out of the box.

 There’s built-in fields for easy meta implementation, content boxes on category pages, XML sitemaps, and canonicalization options.
 It’s not above and beyond Shopify and BigCommerce – but it is solid enough to be a strong pro for Volusion (especially compared to so many other options with lots of SEO problems like Magento).

 There is one caveat to consider when it comes to hiring Volusion’s ongoing SEO services – they (not their hosted stores though) have been penalized by Google for link manipulation.

 Inventory capabilities are easy to access and integrated well into the platform.
-It syncs across other platforms (like Amazon, eBay, etc).
-If your store has thousands of SKUs – it’s a pro to consider.
+It syncs across other platforms (like Amazon, eBay, etc) without an app.

 Cons of Volusion